paulbadcock/gitlab-pipeline/README.md

 --------|------------|-----------------
 STACKROX_CENTRAL_HOST | central.my.tld | the address of the stackrox/acs server
 ROX_API_TOKEN | A_SECRET | this API token with read/write to registry [per documentaton](https://docs.openshift.com/acs/3.73/integration/integrate-with-ci-systems.html#integrate-circle-ci_integrate-with-ci-systems)
+CONTAINER_BUILD_IMAGE | registry.tld/namespace/image:tag | Where your compiled image is located for stackrox/acs to access.

 To turn it on please place the following in your `.gitlab-ci.yml` in the include stanza and make sure you have a stage for test